 Author: Sherrie Pace

 - Be prepared for an emergency.
-Keep the national, Poison Help phone number at your
+Keep the poison control number at your fingertips by

 - Practice safe storage habits.
 Always store medicines and hazardous substances up

 and away from children.
 Keep these substances in their original, child-resistant

 - Read and follow all labels and directions.
 Review instructions on prescription and over-the-counter medicine and on all product labels before using them.

 - Detect invisible threats.
 Have a working carbon monoxide detector in your home.